 Laughter Yoga enables us to generate laughter from the body rather than the mind – empowering us to access laughter when we don’t feel like laughing or even when we feel we have nothing to laugh about (arguably when we NEED and will benefit from the physiological benefits the most) – we can “laugh for no reason” with practice.
 Laughter practised in a group through Laughter Yoga quickly becomes genuine, infectious and healing.

-*** PLEASE CHECK INDIVIDUAL PAGES (WEDNESDAY EVENING & THURSDAY MORNING BELOW) FOR CHANGES AND UPDATES TO LAUGHTER CLUB DATES DUE TO HOLIDAYS ***
+*** PLEASE CHECK THE INDIVIDUAL PAGE FOR THE THURSDAY MORNING LAUGHTER CLUB BELOW) FOR CHANGES AND UPDATES TO LAUGHTER CLUB DATES DUE TO HOLIDAYS ***